trainyard/choo-cli/generators/app/README.md

 So for example you can run `npm start` to start a dev server.
-You can now see your app running at [localhost:8080](https://localhost:8080) first time this will pull in your node deps and start a budo server
+You can now see your app running at [localhost:8080](https://localhost:8080)